-Each game has been upgraded with higher Resolution, 16:9 screen ratio, a music player mode, and is compatible with two Joy Con controllers.
-Strangely, the game will only be available for six months before Nintendo removes it from sale at the end of March.
+Each game has been upgraded with higher resolution, 16:9 screen ratio, a music player mode, and is compatible with two Joy Con controllers.
+For some unknown reason, the game will only be available for six months before Nintendo removes it from sale at the end of March.

 Super Mario 3D All-Stars launches on Nintendo Switch from September 18th, 2020.

 Nintendo experienced strong year-on-year growth during its latest financial quarter, generating $3.4 billion in net sales.
 No doubt these announcements will factor in heavily to its next financials briefing.